Relativistic Black-Scholes model: Introduction

 Clearly, the fact that $\sigma_I(K,T)$ is not constant falsifies the Black-Scholes model.
 However, it is also well known that this situation was completely different before the market crash in late 80'.
 In the equity market before 1987, the implied volatility was indeed fairly constant - why it is not constant nowadays \cite{Derman} ?

 One could explain this problem by blaming everything on yet another unrealistic assumption of the Black-Scholes model - that the underlier $S_t$ undergoes the geometric Brownian motion

 (where $W_t$ is a Wiener process).
 It follows form (\ref{gbm}) that log-returns (i.e. returns of $\ln S_t$) have Gaussian distribution.
-However it is very well known \cite{Mandelbrot} that the actual log-returns are not distributed like that - instead they exhibit fat tails (Figure 1a).
+However it is very well known \cite{Mandelbrot} that the actual log-returns are not distributed like that - instead they exhibit fat tails.
 Therefore a rather natural way to generalize (\ref{gbm}) is to replace $W_t$ with the process whose PDF exhibits fat tails corresponding to the ones observed in the markets.
 However a careful inspection shows that this cannot be the main reason of the volatility smile observed today.
-The point is that even before 1987 the log-return distribution revealed fat tails (see Figure 1b; note that Mandelbrot's paper \cite{Mandelbrot} was published in 1963) but at the same time the Black-Scholes model was working well.
+The point is that even before 1987 the log-return distribution revealed fat tails (note that Mandelbrot's paper \cite{Mandelbrot} was published in 1963) but at the same time the Black-Scholes model was working well.
 This is clearly an issue.
 If fat tails are the reason of all these discrepancies then why the constant volatility assumption was correct before 1987?

-Because of practical reasons the models that consider generalizations of $W_t$ are not very popular and the development in this subject went in a completely different direction.
+Because of practical reasons, models that consider generalizations of $W_t$ are not very popular and the development in this subject went in a completely different direction.
 Instead of changing $W_t$, financial practitioners prefer to leave $W_t$ unchanged and assume that $\sigma$ is a function $\sigma=\sigma(S,t)$ - called local volatility \cite{localvol}.
 Then the smile is explained by assuming that $\sigma$ increases for large $|\ln S_t|$ - if this is the case then the tails of the Gaussian distribution will become fatter.
-There exists a way to find the function $\sigma=\sigma(S,t)$ directly using the market data \cite{Dupire}.
+There is a way to find $\sigma(S,t)$ directly using the market data \cite{Dupire}.
 However it turns out that this model also has its drawbacks i.e. while the smile can be accommodated, its dynamics (the dynamics of the smile when the strike changes) is not captured correctly.
 This brings us to further generalization by assuming that $\sigma$ itself is a stochastic process \cite{Heston}